Corrugated Cardboard Flowers Preschool Painting Activity

 Spring flowers crafts

-These pretty flowers are easy to make with corrugated cardboard.
+These pretty flowers are easy to make with corrugated cardboard or paper.
 The ridges in the cardboard give the flowers added texture.

 Supplies for cardboard flowers